anikolaevskiy/Test-automation-agent/README.md

    `com.test.example.mcp.tools.Tools` interface and annotate it with `@Tool`.
    The method should return a `Tools.Result`.
-3. **Implement the behaviour.** Extend an existing implementation such as `tools-playwright` or provide your own class and implement the method.
+3. **Implement the behaviour.** Extend an existing implementation such as `mcp/playwright` or provide your own class and implement the method.
-4. **Register the tool with the LLM.** In `llm-openai/src/main/java/com/test/example/configuration/openai/OpenAIConfiguration` add `addTool(YourTool.class)` to the `ChatCompletionCreateParams` builder so the model knows about it.
+4. **Register the tool with the LLM.** In `llm/openai/src/main/java/com/test/example/configuration/openai/OpenAIConfiguration` add `addTool(YourTool.class)` to the `ChatCompletionCreateParams` builder so the model knows about it.
 5. **Expose the implementation.** Ensure your `Tools` implementation is